 One of the greatest benefits about living in a new construction neighborhood is everyone is new – especially the first year.
-There are no cliques – no long-term established friendships.
+There are no cliques, and few or no long-term established friendships.

 Everyone seems friendlier and more eager to meet their neighbors.